The endless intrigue of Jesse Plemons

 Rather than being insulted, he thanked them for the guidance.

-“Just one example of the bigheartedness and lack of ego that goes with Jesse Plemons,” Goldstein says.
+“Just one example of the big-heartedness and lack of ego that goes with Jesse Plemons,” Goldstein says.
 He remembers Plemons flying in and out of Atlanta for the shoot, failing to mention until it came up naturally that, at one point, he was leaving to work on “The Irishman” alongside heavyweights Al Pacino and Robert De Niro.
 “I would definitely let people know if I were working on a Scorsese movie,” Goldstein adds.

 Plemons works steadily but maintains a relatively low profile in Hollywood, which he explains by observing that “with any form of success, it’s like there are multiple doors set up.”
 Behind Door No. 1 is the model sustaining most prolific character actors: With vanity left at the door, he can fully disappear into singular roles.
 Daley notes that Plemons’s comfort inhabiting a sinister character like Gary prevented him from becoming the kind of dramatic actor who overdoes comedy to “sweaty and awkward” effect.